GrahamChalfant/Graham_Portfolio/README.md

 ### [Advanced Data Analysis: MLR Analysis](https://github.com/GrahamChalfant/Advanced_Data_Analysis_Project)

-- Tested assumptions: normality, homoscedasticity, linearity, multicollinearity
+- Used MLR in order to determine the influence each predictor variables on the outcome variable
 - Found r-squared of each independent variable using loops
 - Rearranged data using dplyr to order variables in order of r-squared
 - Created MLR adding each independent variable, one at a time, based on r-squared in descending order using a loop
-- Visualised MLR's adjusted r-squared by each variable added in order to determine the optimal number of variable
+- Visualised MLR's adjusted r-squared by each variable added in order to determine the optimal number of variables

 The image below shows the MLR's adjusted r-squared as each respective variable was added.
 The final model needed to consider two things: total adjusted r-squared and the principal of parsimony.
 From the below image, I felt that the optimal model contained all variables until "TotalHours."
 This model had an adjusted r-squared which was 1% less than the maximum but contained three fewer variables.
-SPSS found the same variables as the optimal choice with the exception of "SelectByHotKeys," which was deemed as insignificant and removed.

 ![](/images/multiple_lm_rsquared.png)